Friday, June 19, 2015

 The older man was not the hipster's father but Paige's father and this was THE conversation.

-My mild appreciation that the hipster was being a traditional gentleman could not compete with the rage of having to listen to this nonsense.
+My mild appreciation that the hipster was being a traditional gentleman could not compete with the rage of having to hear to this nonsense.

 Awkward questions, bad jokes, giggling; I just knew they were somehow going to rope me in.